The 2 Most Common Hand and Wrist Injuries

 - Reducing edema.

 - Restoring functional use of the hand for grasp and pinch and gentle wrist motion.

 The fracture will heal in approximately 6 weeks.
 Occasionally, the patient will present with extreme numbness of fingers due to a compression of the median nerve from distal radius fracture.
 During the ORIF surgery, a Carpal Tunnel Release is done.

 The 2 most common hand and wrist injuries treated by JOI

 Recently Terri Ahern OTR/L, Occupational Therapist for Jacksonville Orthopaedic, had the opportunity to consult Dr. Scott McGinley about the 2 most common hand and wrist injuries that he sees in his practice at JOI Clay/Fleming Island.
 Dr. McGinley stated, “a majority of Distal Radius Fractures require casting or bracing to immobilize the fracture depending on the type of fractures seen on X-ray.
 Approximately 10% of fractures will require surgery.
 Occasionally a patient will present with Carpal Tunnel Syndrome at the time of the initial visit or during the fracture healing time frame.”
 He estimates this happens approximately 25% of the time in his practice.

 Carpal Tunnel Release

 The goal of occupational therapy is to improve functional use.
-This allows activities of daily living by restoring and improving wrist and hand mobility and strength.
+Therefore, this allows activities of daily living by restoring and improving wrist and hand mobility and strength.

 All JOI Physicians and Therapists now offer Telehealth services for virtual visits from the convenience of your home.

-- To schedule an appointment for physical or occupational therapy, call (904)858-7045 or call any of the 12 area JOI Rehab Centers.
+- Finally, to schedule an appointment for physical or occupational therapy, call (904)858-7045 or call any of the 12 area JOI Rehab Centers.